PascalSun/MIT-year2/README.md

 - Project Management

 ## File Tree
-- Agile Web Development
+- Agile Web
   - Learning: some learning examples
   - Project1: first part of the project
   - Project2: second part of the project and mainly part.
 Developed by MEAN Stack

-- Zika: Simulate the zika virus infectious process
+- Design: Simulate the zika virus infectious process
   - Geogre: Developed by Geogre
   - Original: Original Code from client
   - DevEnviroment: Setup the development environment